‘Boy Meets World’ Star Maitland Ward Goes Topless In A Sizzling New Bedroom Photo

 The actress wore her long, red locks parted in the center and styled in straight strands that cascaded over her shoulders.
 She also wore a full face of bombshell makeup for the shot.

 The application consisted of sculpted eyebrows, thick lashes, and black eyeliner.
-She added pink blush to the apples of her cheeks, a shimmering highlighter on her face, and soft pink lipstick to complete the glam look.
+She added pink blush to the apples of her cheeks, and used a highlighter on her face to give her skin a glowing effect.
+She completed the look with soft pink lipstick to define her plump pout.

 In the background of the photo a piece of wall art and the teal headboard of the bed can be seen.
 In the caption, Maitland tells her fans that she was dreaming about them last night, and asked them what they dreamed about.